-Trades Unionists gathered at a rally in Stoke-on-Trent to demand that the government act on the cost of living crisis.
-The event took place in the GMB offices on Garth Street in Hanley on 7th June.
+Trades unionists gathered at a rally in Stoke-on-Trent to demand that the government act on the cost-of-living crisis.
+The event took place in the GMB offices on Garth Street in Hanley on 7 June.

 Rising poverty in Stoke-on-Trent

-Dr Roache said that working people “demand better life chances” than those available to them in a country where public services have been “wrecked by a twelve-year assault” in the name of austerity.
-Adding that in the education sector a culture of “fire and rehire” had driven morale among teachers to “rock bottom.”
+Roache said that working people “demand better life chances” than those available to them in a country where public services have been “wrecked by a 12-year assault” in the name of austerity.
+Adding that in the education sector a culture of “fire and rehire” had driven morale among teachers to “rock bottom”.

 Boustead described childhood poverty as a “vicious sin” which is being enabled by an attitude on the part of government that saw them preferring to blame the poorest people in society rather than give them the support they need.

 Government inaction and failures

 Serwotka said the government had shown “contempt” for key workers, who had been on the frontline of the pandemic, and for Downing Street cleaners and security staff who were, allegedly, insulted by attendees at illegal lockdown parties.
 He accused government figures and their staff of having “failed to keep people safe” and compounded this by “partying while people died”.